-Cost Recovery for Nuclear/IGCC Power Plants - HB 4057 by Rep. Rehwinkle-Vasilinda (D) and HB 395 by Rep. Murphy (D) would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC power plants.
-HB 395 also would require the utility to refund any pre-completion funds to the ratepayers and would prevent the utility from charging the ratepayers to offset lost revenues.
+Cost Recovery for Nuclear/IGCC Power Plants - HB 395 by Rep. Murphy (D) would repeal the pre-completion cost recovery clause that is available to IOUs to finance construction of nuclear and IGCC power plants.
+The bill also would require the utility to refund any pre-completion funds to the ratepayers and would prevent the utility from charging the ratepayers to offset lost revenues.